-Organic Advocacy is a women-owned, non-profit, start-up consultancy that designs and directs projects aimed at moving organic food and agriculture from the margins to the mainstream.
+Organic Advocacy is a women-owned consulting firm that designs and directs projects aimed at moving organic food and agriculture from the margins to the mainstream.
 Our work is motivated by the fact that increasing organic agriculture has a direct and positive impact on community health and the environment.
 We partner with organic farmers, organic businesses, university researchers and public interest groups to grow organic agriculture with the ultimate goal of replacing the dominant, agrochemical-dependent system of food production.
 Our projects facilitate farmer-led improvements in organic practices, raise public awareness about the benefits of eating and farming organically, and add critical research, analyses and recommendations to organic policy debates.
 We strengthen consumer confidence in organic and grow organic markets.

 Working for several decades to protect, promote, and improve organic makes Organic Advocacy’s co-founders uniquely qualified to initiate projects that deliver concrete and beneficial changes to how our nation’s food is produced.
 Well-known for our leadership and active participation in organic policy-making arenas, we connect the dots between organic farming, access to fresh organic food and the well-being of our communities.
 We translate that information into concrete initiatives that advance organic on the ground, in grocery stores and at the state and federal levels of government.
 Organic Advocacy is dedicated to facilitating positive changes in organic that bolster organic farmer resiliency and profitability.